Dynamically tuneable helicity in twisted electromagnetic resonators: Dynamic Modulation of Helicity

 A portion of the measured transmission spectrum during mechanical twisting of the resonator is shown in Fig.~\ref{fig:exper_freq_tuning_a}, with the yellow dashed line tracing the TE$_{1,1,16}$ mode frequency as a function of twist angle.
 As expected, the twist-induced $\mathscr{H}_i$ leads to frequency tuning.
 It should be noted that the higher-frequency mode labelled B is a $\psi^\pm_{m,n,p}$ mode, distinguished by its larger frequency tuning with twist, consistent with the greater $\mathscr{H}_i$ expected for such modes.
-While the global frequency maximum is theoretically predicted at $\phi = 0$, it is experimentally observed at $\phi = 0.0832$ radians, indicating an asymmetry in the tuning response.
-This shift is attributed to internal helical corrugation, which breaks structural symmetry and induces an effective surface chirality $\kappa_{\text{eff}}$, perturbing the resonant conditions and producing measurable frequency shifts $\frac{\Delta\omega}{\omega}$, as described by~\eqref{eqn:helicity_0}.

-To experimentally verify the role of the corrugation, we measured the TE$_{1,0,n}$ mode spectra of a flexible WR90 waveguide ($a = 22.86~\mathrm{mm}$, $b = 10.16~\mathrm{mm}$), incorporating helical corrugation and formed into M\"obius resonators with opposite twist orientations: $\phi = -\pi$ and $\phi = \pi$.
-These configurations, illustrated in Figures~\ref{fig:freq_shift_mobius}(a) and (b), were constructed by twisting the waveguide and closing the loop with a straight piece of waveguide 85 mm long, which houses two coaxial probes.
-Both resonators had an approximate radius of $159 \mathrm{mm}$.

-In the absence of corrugation, the two twist configurations would yield identical spectra.
-However, as shown in Fig.~\ref{fig:freq_shift_mobius}(c), a clear frequency offset is observed, confirming that the helical corrugation introduces asymmetry.
-To quantify this effect, we extract $\kappa_{\text{eff}}$ from the observed frequency asymmetry.
-FEM simulations were performed for both $\phi = -\pi$ and $\phi = \pi$ M\"obius resonators with varying values of $\kappa_{\text{eff}}$ introduced into the cavity volume.
-The resulting normalized frequency shift between the two configurations, defined with respect to their geometric mean frequency $f_{\text{avg}}$, is plotted against $\kappa_{\text{eff}}$ in Fig.~\ref{fig:kappa_mobius_equiv}.
-The experimental result is shown in red and aligns with the simulation curve, indicating that the corrugation introduces an effective chirality of

-The experimental uncertainty in the normalized frequency shift is derived from the standard error in the gradient of a least-squares linear fit to $(f_{\phi=-\pi} - f_{\phi=\pi})$ versus $f_{\mathrm{avg}}$, using a 95\% confidence interval.
-This gradient range is then mapped onto the simulation curve to extract the corresponding bounds on $\kappa_{\text{eff}}$.

-The negative value of $\kappa_{\text{eff}}$ corresponds to right-handed polarisation rotation along the propagation direction, consistent with a positive twist angle $\phi$, from~\eqref{eqn:kappa_phi}.
-This explains the observed asymmetry in the TE$_{1,1,16}$ tuning response, which is centered around positive $\phi$.
-While the exact value of $\kappa_{\text{eff}}$ may vary across different modes, the experimental error bars confirm that the sign remains consistently negative.
-To account for this systematic asymmetry in further analysis of the TE$_{1,1,16}$ mode, we apply a uniform offset of $-0.0832$ radians to the transmission spectrum.
-This corresponds to a $\kappa_{\text{eff}}$ of $0.00144$ according to~\eqref{eqn:kappa_phi}.
-Although this differs from the value derived for the corrugated M\"obius resonator in~\eqref{eqn:mobius_kappa} as would be expected given they are different lengths and aspect ratios, both $\kappa_{\text{eff}}$ values are positive, as expected for right-handed corrugation.